 When to Seek Medical Help: While most cases of sun poisoning can be managed at home, it is important to seek medical help in the following situations:

-If you experience severe pain, extensive blistering, or widespread swelling, it is advisable to seek medical attention.
+- If you experience severe pain, extensive blistering, or widespread swelling.

-If you develop symptoms like fever, chills, headache, nausea, or vomiting, it could indicate a more severe reaction and medical help should be sought.
+- If you develop symptoms like fever, chills, headache, nausea, or vomiting, which could indicate a more severe reaction.

-If the sunburned skin becomes infected, characterized by increased pain, redness, warmth, swelling, or pus, consult a healthcare professional.
+- If the sunburned skin becomes infected, characterized by increased pain, redness, warmth, swelling, or pus.

-If your symptoms worsen or persist despite home remedies, it is important to seek medical evaluation.
+- If your symptoms worsen or persist despite home remedies.

 Sun poisoning is a severe form of sunburn that may requires attention and preventive measures.
 By following the prevention tips mentioned above and taking immediate action at the first signs of sunburn or sun poisoning, you can protect your skin from harm.
 Remember, if you have any concerns or experience severe symptoms, do not hesitate to seek medical help for appropriate evaluation and treatment.